Decarch: History

 In Latin, the rank was called decurio (initially, in the cavalry only) and later decanus (in both the infantry and cavalry); the Greek term is Latinised as decarchus.
 It referred to the second or third-to-last rank, above a pentarch, and later, above a pentarch and tetrarch.
 (The tetrarch appears in the Strategikon of Maurice, but it may have become a rank earlier, in the reign of Zeno).
 Variant Greek terms for the rank include δεκαίος (dekaios) and δεκάρχης (dekharkes).
 The term δέκαρχος is recorded as early as 135 AD, where it appears as an equivalent of decurion in the Alanica of Arrian.

-The Miracles of Saint Demetrius mentions the centarch, pentecontarch and decarch, but not the chiliarch.
+The Miracles of Saint Demetrius mentions the Centarch, Pentekontarch and Decarch, but not the Chiliarch.
 Conversely, the Life of Saint Philaretus the Merciful does not mention the decarch.
 Warren Treadgold theorises that this is because at that time the irregular troops of Thessalonica did not amount to 1,000 men and therefore were without a chiliarch, while the Life of Saint Philaretus does not mention decarchs because they were so far beneath the others.
 Both texts omit the pentarchs and tetrarchs, but they appear again in 9th-century texts and cannot have fallen into disuse in the meantime.